 His pokemon’s soft body contracts, then pulses, the dimples in its fungal dome sending out half a dozen seeds over the rock.
-A gel around the seeds causies them to stick, and soon they split open.
-Thin roots snake out to find the miniscule pits and wedges in the stone, and within few seconds a dozen small cracks are heard.
+A gel around the seeds causes them to stick, and soon they split open.
+Thin roots snake out to find the minuscule pits and wedges in the stone, and within few seconds a dozen small cracks are heard.
 Leaf steps closer and kneels to watch, keeping her hands away from the glistening roots as it they slowly press into the boulder.

 But soon the vines stop growing, and the seeds fall off one by one, the ends of their roots wilting.
 Blue frowns and sends his pokemon to eat them.
 “That wasn’t particularly impressive.
 In the vids I’ve seen, leech seed can eventually bring down even an onyx.”

 “Well, there’s a difference between ‘living’ stone and ‘dead’ stone.
 This,” Leaf says as she knocks a fist on the boulder, “Is just rock.
 It’s virtually devoid of nutrients for the roots to absorb, and is much harder for the digestive enzymes of the leech seed’s roots to break down.
 But living stone is basically like really hard chitin.
 It’s still organic.”